docker/docs/ee/ucp/admin/install/plan-installation.md

 Decide if you want to use short hostnames, like `engine01`, or Fully Qualified Domain Names (FQDN), like `node01.company.example.com`.
-Whichever you choose, comfirm your naming strategy is consistent across the cluster, because Docker Engine and UCP use hostnames.
+Whichever you choose, confirm your naming strategy is consistent across the cluster, because Docker Engine and UCP use hostnames.

 For example, if your cluster has three hosts, you can name them: